commercelayer/commercelayer-docs-resources/stock_line_items/object.md

 # The stock line item object

-A stock line item object is returned as part of the response body of each successful list or retrieve API call <b>to the /api/stock_line_items endpoint</b>.
+A stock line item object is returned as part of the response body of each successful list or retrieve API call to the `/api/stock_line_items` endpoint.

 ## Fields